Law and Spirituality: A Lawyer’s Path I

-This post is part of a longer chapter in an American Bar Association book, Best Lawyer You Can Be: A Guide to Physical, Mental, Emotional, and Spiritual Wellness (2018), by Stewart Levine.
-My hat is off to Stewart for persuading the American Bar Association to publish it.
+This post discusses law and spirituality.
+It is the first part of a chapter in an American Bar Association (ABA) book, Best Lawyer You Can Be: A Guide to Physical, Mental, Emotional, and Spiritual Wellness (2018), by Stewart Levine.
+Strategies for dealing with the trauma of law and lawyering can be found in a second installment.

-Lawyering as a Spiritual Path, The Imporance of Balance and Reflection
+Lawyering as a Spiritual Path, The Importance of Balance and Reflection

 Many years ago, I represented a man with multiple sclerosis in a disability-related case against a public entity.
 Even with his faltering voice and body, this man emanated dignity, strength and kindness.
 When I lost his case, I laid my head down on my desk and cried.